vincentgoh1982/C-Sharp-Tip-and-Example/README.md

 ### Description:
 Link: | Description:
 ------------ | -------------
-[BaseScript.cs](https://github.com/vincentgoh1982/C-Sharp-Tip-and-Example/blob/main/Assets/Project/Script/Virtual_Base/BaseScript.cs)|BaseScript inherit from MonoBehaviour so that it can be attached to GameObjects..
+[BaseScript.cs](https://github.com/vincentgoh1982/C-Sharp-Tip-and-Example/blob/main/Assets/Project/Script/Virtual_Base/BaseScript.cs)|BaseScript inherit from MonoBehaviour so that it can be attached to GameObjects.
 [CatScript.cs](https://github.com/vincentgoh1982/C-Sharp-Tip-and-Example/blob/main/Assets/Project/Script/Virtual_Base/CatScript.cs)|CatScript inherit from the BaseScript and override the MonoBehaviourVirtualStart method with their own implementation.
 [DogScript.cs](https://github.com/vincentgoh1982/C-Sharp-Tip-and-Example/blob/main/Assets/Project/Script/Virtual_Base/DogScript.cs)|DogScript inherit from the BaseScript and override the MonoBehaviourVirtualStart method with their own implementation.
 [ScriptManager.cs](https://github.com/vincentgoh1982/C-Sharp-Tip-and-Example/blob/main/Assets/Project/Script/Virtual_Base/ScriptManager.cs)|ScriptManager is a manager script that will handle the loop to start each script.